Hooker Falls: Geology

 Hooker Falls flows on the Little River through the DuPont State Forest.
 It is one of 4 major waterfalls on the Little River in this area, the others being High Falls, Triple Falls, and Bridal Veil Falls.

 History

 Hooker Falls has been known for years to local residents and was named for Edmund Hooker, who operated a mill below the falls in the late 1800s.
 At the time, it was named Mill Shoals Falls.
-The Falls was seen in the movie Last of the Mohicans as the falls the characters go over in canoes.
+The Falls can be seen in movies like Last of the Mohicans and the Hunger Games.

 In the 1990s, DuPont Forest was sold to the State of North Carolina, and as DuPont has completed cleanup of various areas, those areas have been made open to the public.